aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/unprotect-excel-file/_index.md

 Each error returns a JSON object containing `Code` and `Message`.

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/DeleteUnProtectWorkbook) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The OpenAPI Specification defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ## Cloud SDK Family

-Using an SDK is the best way to speed up development.
-An SDK handles low‑level details and lets you focus on your project tasks.
+Using an SDK simplifies integration and reduces boiler‑plate code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: